josharnoldjosh/josharnoldjosh.github.io/_posts/2017-06-14-ai-explained-part1.markdown

 Machine learning in this case could be used to develop an algorithm that can predict the sale price of a house based on the size of the property.

+Because our dataset contains two variables per house sale, we can visualize this by plotting the information on a graph:

 ![](https://i.imgur.com/xP3X7TH.png)